- August 3, 2017

 Neale & Fhima represents people in Southern California who have been injured in a car accident caused by a defective part.
+If you’re in need of a car accident injury lawyer, they’re here to help.
 We also help people across the state who purchased or leased a lemon vehicle.
 If you need assistance with either of these issues, please contact our office now.

 Three Legal Theories for Holding Manufacturers Liable

 A sudden mechanical failure can have devastating consequences if it occurs at the wrong moment.
 Imagine yourself driving down the 405 freeway.
 Traffic is light and you are traveling at 65 mph.
 All at once, the tread on one of your rear tires separates from the tire, causing your vehicle to fishtail and then roll over multiple times.
 Your life may never be the same after an accident like this.
+If you or a loved one have been affected, contacting a rollover accident lawyer can be a crucial step towards seeking compensation and justice.
 The companies that designed, produced, and sold the faulty tire must be held responsible.
 Here are three ways that can happen:

 - Strict Liability.
 If victims of accidents caused by faulty parts were required to prove what went wrong in the manufacturing process, obtaining compensation would be too difficult.
 Fortunately, strict liability removes this burden.
 Victims need to show only that the part was on the vehicle, that it malfunctioned, and that the vehicle crashed as result.